emday4prez/PacMen/README.md

  - Drag and drop in index.html page into any web browser.
  - Or you can visit the [github pages](https://emday4prez.github.io/PacMen/) live site.

+## Future Improvements
+In the future I will make then pacment change direction as well as add the animation for the mouth moving.

 ## License
 Copyright 2022 MIT